-In some cases where it is deemed a student is at risk of exclusion the student may be asked to attend a behaviour panel meeting along with their parents or carers.
-The panel will consist of the Head Teacher, Assistant Head Teacher, Head of Year and a school governor.
-The student's conduct will be discussed and a support plan put in place.
+In some cases, where a student is deemed at risk of exclusion, the student may be asked to attend a behaviour panel meeting along with their parents or carers.
+The panel will consist of a combination of the following: School Governors, Headteacher, Deputy/Assistant Headteacher, Senior/Head of Year.
+The student's conduct will be discussed and a support plan with clear actions and strategies put in place.

-Suspension and permanent exclusion Procedure
+Suspension and Permanent Exclusion Procedure

-A pupil can be suspended or permanently excluded by the Head teacher if:

-There has been a serious breach or persistent breaches of the school's Behaviour Policy and allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+A pupil can be suspended or permanently excluded by the Headteacher if there has been a serious breach or persistent breaches of the schools' Behaviour Policy and allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

-The suspension of a pupil is an extreme sanction and is only administered by the Headteacher or, in the absence of the Head teacher, whoever is deputising for them.
+The suspension of a pupil is an extreme sanction and is only administered by the Headteacher or in the absence of the Head teacher whoever is deputising for them.
 A pupil may be suspended for one or more fixed periods (up to a maximum of 45 days in a single academic year).

-Suspension, whether fixed-term (usually 1-5 days), or permanent, may be used where a pupil has displayed unacceptable conduct which infringes that which is deemed to be acceptable in school.
+Suspension, whether fixed-term (usually 1-5 days), or permanent, may be used where a pupil has displayed unacceptable conduct which infringes on that which is deemed to be acceptable in school.

 A pupil can be suspended immediately, especially if there is an immediate threat to the safety of others in the school.
 For a suspension to be issued, evidence is very carefully assessed and collated.
-Records are kept and an investigation precedes any exclusion
+Records are kept and an investigation precedes any suspension or exclusion.

-A pupil will be allowed and encouraged to give their account of events.

-The Headteacher will, when establishing facts, apply the standard of proof i.e. 'on the balance of probabilities' the fact is true, rather than the criminal standard.
+- A pupil will be allowed and encouraged to give their account of events. - The Headteacher will, when establishing facts, apply the standard of proof i.e. 'on the balance of probabilities' the fact is true, rather than the criminal standard.

-In the event of a suspension being carried out the pupil's parents/carer will be notified by telephone and then by letter sent by group call.

-In the event of a suspension the letter will state the precise period of suspension (and for a permanent exclusion, the fact that it is a permanent exclusion), the reasons for the suspension, the school days on which the parent/carer is required to ensure their child is not present in a public place during school hours, and the right to make representation.
+In the event of a suspension being issued, the pupil's parents/carer will be notified by telephone and then by letter sent by group call.
+The letter will state the precise period of suspension (and for a permanent exclusion, the fact that it is a permanent exclusion), the reasons for the suspension, the school days on which the parent/carer is required to ensure their child is not present in a public place during school hours, and the right to make representation.